I am as God created me.

 This is the primary meaning of this idea for me: nothing I have done has changed anything.
 Ego thoughts have done nothing, changed nothing.
 Fear and evil, misery and death have not occurred.
 I remain as God created me.
 I have not damaged anything.
 The tiny, mad idea to replace God on His throne accomplished absolutely nothing.
 I am still perfect, innocent, golden love.

-It is enough to let time be the means for all the world to learn escape from time, and every change that time appears to bring in passing by.
+It is enough to let time be the means for all the world to learn escape from time and every change which time appears to bring in passing by.
 (2:4)

 We tend to see the ravages of time.
 We see the aging body.
 We see loved ones come and go.
 We see decay and death and loss.
 But time can be the means by which we learn escape from time and all its changes.
 We learn through time to look beyond the appearances of change to what is unchanging, and we come to learn that only that is real.
 “Lead me in the way everlasting” (Ps 139:24).